admpub/cove/README.md

 ## Benchmarks

 All models are wrong but some are useful.
-Not sure where what category this falls under, but here are some benchmarks` inserts/sec`, `reads/sec`, `write mb/sec` and `read mb/sec`.
+Not sure what category this falls under, but here are some benchmarks `inserts/sec`, `reads/sec`, `write mb/sec` and `read mb/sec`.

 In general Linux, 4 cores, a ssd and 32 gb of ram it seems to do some
 - 20-30k inserts/sec